tinacms/tina.io/content/docs/self-hosted/overview.md

     })
 ```

+> For more information of configuring a Database Provider, check out our [reference docs](/docs/reference/self-hosted/database-adapter/overview/).

 ### Configuring the Git Provider

 The Git Provider is responsible for saving content to git when your editors make updates.
 It is configured within a prop on the `createDatabase` function.
 Out of the box we support a [GitHub Git Provider](/docs/reference/self-hosted/git-provider/github).